kalhauge/arachne/README.md

 - To be very simple: everything have to be encoded in a single well documented file.
 - To support safe internal references: guranteed no broken internal references.
-- Sane defaults; which gets you started.
+- Sane defaults; which should get you started quick.

 ## Reach Goals